northbright/Notes/Golang/Leveldb/install-leveldb-on-ubuntu-12.04.md

-# Compile and Install leveldb on Ubuntu 12.04
+# Install leveldb on Ubuntu 12.04

 1. Set Proxy for `apt-get` if needed: